Tax elections for the 2019/2020 tax reports are now open.

 Specific documentation from the SMSF's trustee will be required when carrying out your audit obligations in respect to assets that are either held outside your account.
 To assist you in determining the extent to which these reports may be relied upon, please refer to the Government's Auditing and Assurance Standards Board website and the Guidance Statement GS009 Auditing Self-Managed Superannuation Funds.

-The tax calculations and adjustments for the period 1 July 2018 to 30 June 2019 have been completed for clients' super and pension accounts.
+We’ve completed the tax calculations and adjustments for the period 1 July 2019 to 30 June 2020 for clients' super and pension accounts.

-To assist you in explaining to your clients the principles and assumptions that we have used to calculate each member's notional tax return, we have released the
+To help you explain to your clients the principles and assumptions that we’ve used to calculate each member's notional tax return, we’ve released the

 The Guide to Member Tax Calculation is provided to you for information purposes only.
 No action is required from you or your clients.